qiweiii/markdown-sticky-notes/README.md

-# markdown-sticky-notes
+# Markdown-Sticky-Notes

 ## Features

+- Create new notes by clicking on the extension icon
+- Auto save content and position
 - Draggable
 - Resizable
-- Save as you type
-- Multiple editor themes, fonts
+- Multiple editor theme, font

-## Test locally
+## Test/Install locally

 ```js
 yarn install
 yarn build
 ```

-Go to [chrome://extensions/](chrome://extensions/),click on "load unpacked", choose the `build` folder, then you can see the extension.
+Go to [chrome://extensions/](chrome://extensions/), click on "load unpacked", choose the `build` folder, then you can see the extension.

-## TODO

-- Reimplement popups without material-ui OR move them to options_page, so they won't have conflicts with pages that use material-ui